Have you ever staged your home to sell and thought, "Why didn't I redecorate 5 years ago when I could enjoy it?!"

-Ditch: Colors that are bold, dark or bright.
-Wood panelling.
-Red-tinged neutrals.
+Ditch: Colors that are bold, dark, or bright.

-Upgrade to: Neutrals in cool tones like grey, light blue or soft mint green.
+Upgrade to: Neutrals in cool tones like grey, off white, light blue, or soft mint green.

 Neutral colors can make small spaces feel larger.
 They will also add brightness to rooms with little natural light.

-Greige (a mix of grey and beige) is a favorite of many desingers and is pretty universally flattering.
+A warm off-white or ultra-light beige is a favorite of many designers and is pretty universally flattering.

 When's the last time you really took a close look at your fixtures and hardware?
 You might still be living in the 80s.